BOARD

 dpaparas@harper-adams.ac.uk

-Dimitrios Paparas is a Principal Lecturer (Associate Professor) at Harper Adams University since 2013 and he is the Course manager in M.Sc. programs (Business Economics, Agricultural Economics, International Agribusiness management).
+Dimitrios Paparas is a Reader (Associate Professor) at Harper Adams University since 2013 and he is the Course manager in M.Sc. programs (Business Economics, Agricultural Economics, International Agribusiness management).
 He got his PhD (UEL) in Fiscal Policy and he also worked as a lecturer in Kingston University, University of East London and Coventry University.
 Dimitrios is currently a Senior Fellow in the HEA.
-His main research interests are agricultural economics, educational economics, and macroeconomics.
+His main research interests are agricultural economics, environmental economics, and macroeconomics.

 CLAUDIU TIBERIU ALBULESCU (iNFER Publication Committee, internal Publications)